 The Tier 2 Grant Program consists of funding regional, potentially multi-jurisdictional, capital-intensive projects.
-Examples include constructed wetlands, detention / infiltration basins, and bioswales which mitigate pollutants such as heavy metals, organic chemicals, and sediment and nutrients.
+Examples include constructed wetlands, detention / infiltration basins, and bioswales which mitigate pollutants such as heavy metals, organic chemicals, and sediment.

-A total of \$19.5 million is available for the Tier 1 program over a seven-year period from FY 2011-12 through FY 2017-2018.
-The Tier 2 program will be funded beginning in FY 2012-13 using bond financing revenues with up to \$30 million allocated through FY 2015-16.
+A total of \$19.5 million is available for the Tier 1 program over a seven-year period FY 2011-12 through FY 2017-2018.
+The Tier 2 program will be funded beginning in FY 2012-13 using bond financing revenues with up to \$38 million allocated through FY 2015-16.
 Beyond 2015-16.
-FY will funding be based on а pay-as-you-go basis.
+FY funding will be based on pay-as-you-go basis.